Rendered image, Carsten Höller Studio 2025 © Carsten Höller

 Stockholm

-Carsten Höller was born in 1961, to a German family in Belgium, and has lived in Sweden for the past 25 years and more recently in Ghana.
+Carsten Höller was born 1961 in Belgium to German parents.
+He has lived in Sweden for the past 25 years, and more recently also in Ghana and in Italy.
 He is known for creating participatory artworks that blur the boundary between scientific experiment and sensory play.
 He describes his works as “influential environments” – installations that evoke specific states of mind such as exhilaration, disorientation, doubt, joy and fear.

 Various types of slides have been part of Carsten Höller’s artistic production since 1998 and have been erected permanently or temporarily in a large number of locations around Europe and the USA.
 Both tracks of “Stockholm Slide” are approximately 39 metres long and identical, but mirrored.
 One turns clockwise and the other counterclockwise.
 The drop height is 15 metres.